robertofinnisaro/robertofinnisaro.com/content/posts/ros-installation-guide.md

 ```

 ## 2.1 Building the Environment
 Once the directory has been created move to the directory and then build the folder.
-This will be used anytime you make dependancy changes to your packages located in this workspace or when you create new packages.
+This will be used anytime you make dependency changes to your packages located in this workspace or when you create new packages.
 ```bash
 cd catkin_ws && catkin_make
 ```